peymanshahidi/minimum_wage/README.md

 In this case, it is just by running `Rscript` on `first_stage.R`.

 There is some code that is shared across multiple figures or tables in this repository.
-For example, `utilities_outcome_experimental_plots.R` has helper functions used in several plots.
+For example, the R script `utilities_outcome_experimental_plots.R` has helper functions used in several plots.
 To capture this dependency, there are entries in the Makefile that look like this:

 ```Makefile